kiorky/db_smart_backup/README.rst

   wanted and some were just too bash complicated for our little own brains.
 - We wanted hooks to react on each backup stage, those hooks can be in another language, this is up to the user (very usefull for monitoring stuff).
-- We want a generic script for any database, providing that you add support on it, this consists just on writing a 'global' and a 'dump' function.
+- We want a generic script for any database, providing you add support on it, this consists just on writing a 'global' and a 'dump' function.
 For more information, read the sources luke.